-The base stage or slab stage inspection is the most important inspection during construction because the entire load of the house sits on the slab.
+The base stage or slab stage inspection is the most important inspection during the construction of your new home because the entire load of the house sits on the slab.
 That is, a house is only as good as the base upon which it is built!

 Many new homes are now being constructed on concrete slabs.
 If the new concrete slab upon which your new home has been constructed fails (e.g. moves, heaves or settles), it can cause major structural defects (e.g. cracking in external walls, cracking in internal walls, cornice and ceilings, cracking in floor tiles and wall tiles and sticking and jamming of windows and doors etc.) not to mention all of the stress and inconvenience that goes along with trying to get the defective works rectified by your builder.

-Arranging for the formwork and other preliminary works (e.g. the vapour barrier, the boxing and steel reinforcement etc.) to be thoroughly inspected and reported on by an independent building inspector, before the concrete for the slab is poured and finished, is therefore strongly recommended.
+Arranging for the finished slab to be thoroughly inspected and reported on by an independent building inspector, before you hand over the slab or base stage payment to your builder, is therefore strongly recommended.

-The items that need to be thoroughly checked before a concrete slab is poured and finished include (but are not limited to) the following:
+The following items are checked by the appointed surveyor before the concrete slab is poured and finished and include (but are not limited to) the following:

 - All trenches are straight, square, clean, and the correct width and depth – compliant with the relevant engineers drawings and specifications.